 Occupation refers to any meaningful activity an individual chooses to engage in, structured as tasks within an endeavor.
 For piano students, occupation is playing their instrument and this can include the touch weight of the piano keys (how much force is necessary to depress the keys down), the structure and material the piano is made out of, the repertoire they are playing (baroque, classical, romantic, impressionistic, 20th century, prepared piano), and the work demands placed on them by academic expectations or jobs that requires their playing to be completed.

 Performance is defined as the doing of meaningful activities.
-For musicians this would include the act of playing their instrument and how well they can do so, including: their own mastery of repertoire, keyboard skill proficiency in various styles and techniques, and their ability to meet their playing-related work or school demands.
+For musicians this would include the act of playing their instrument and how well they can do so, including their own mastery of repertoire, keyboard skill proficiency in various styles and techniques, and their ability to meet their playing-related work or school demands.
 By using occupational analysis to look at how individuals approach playing the piano through the informed lens of PEOP, areas within each domain of this model can be targeted by the therapist in a strategic way to support healthy occupational engagement.

 Project Focus Area